 Opportunities after pilot training.

-After an individual completes his or her commercial pilot training, the person merely has the permission to work as a professional pilot.
+After an individual completes their commercial pilot training, the person merely has permission to work as a professional pilot.

 However, the opportunities are limited for a fresh graduate.